Best Airline Credit Cards

 • You Frequently Fly with a Specific Airline:

 These cards are most beneficial if you consistently fly with the same airline.
-They are designed to reward loyalty to a specific carrier with free checked bags, priority boarding, and airport lounge access.
+They are designed to reward loyalty to a specific carrier with perks such as free checked bags, priority boarding, and airport lounge access.

 • You Have Good or Excellent Credit: